XnLogicaL/XnLogicaL/README.md

 :wave: Hello, I'm XnLogicaL or CEO as some people know me.

 I'm a self-taught systems programmer and freelance game developer (on Roblox) and a high school student from Turkey.
-I have a deep passion for programming and open-source.
+I have a deep passion for programming and open-source development.
 I'm also possibly the first person to enjoy coding in C++, by far my favorite language.

 # Languages
-- 💻 C++ (Advanced/Expert)
+- 💻 C/C++ (Advanced/Expert)
 - 🟡🔵 JS/TS (Intermediate)
 - 🌙 Lua/Luau (Expert)
 - :snake: Python (Advanced)